 Places to visit in Athens left by the Romans

-Situated in the northern side of the Roman Agora, Hadrian’s Library in the city of Athens was named after the Roman Emperor who founded it.
-The Library was quite luxurious in its time, having not only an interior courtyard and a garden, but also a swimming pool.
+Situated on the northern side of the Roman Forum, Hadrian’s Library in the city of Athens was named after the Roman Emperor who founded it.
+The Library was quite luxurious in its time, having not only an interior courtyard and a garden but also a swimming pool.

 Today you can enter the archaeological complex to check out the ruins of Hadrian’s Library.
-The best kept part is in the Western side, where you’ll also find the entrance.
+The best-kept part is on the Western side, where you’ll also find the entrance.
 Here, you can admire the beautiful Corinthian columns, made out of Poros stone and marble.

 The tickets are inexpensive, so you could check out Hadrian’s Library up close.
 You can also just take a stroll on Areos Street to admire the ruins from behind a fence.